Log in

 I am extremely excited to share my love of clay at the Painted Sky Center for the Arts.
 So many of my best memories and closest bonds have been made working in studios, making art, and playing in the mud.

-Ceramics Department Lead
+Ceramics Department Committee

 Teach a Class